Making great literacy lessons easy. Why join Plazoom?

 There might be a temptation to unpack the whole thing right at the beginning and then almost forget about the sack.
 However, don’t underestimate the staying power of the story sack.

-By packing everything back into the bag after each session then pulling out the items you have already revealed at the beginning of the next, you can create your own ‘Previously on …’ feeling, reminiscent of a TV series.
+By packing everything back into the bag after each session, then pulling out the items you have already revealed at the beginning of the next, you can create your own ‘Previously on …’ feeling, reminiscent of a TV series.

-Making the story sack work in school
+Making story sacks work in school

-The more imagination and novelty you put into your story sack ideas, the richer their writing is likely to be.
+The more imagination and novelty you put into your story sack ideas, the richer children's writing is likely to be.
 Even so, they might still need a little help to get their creative juices flowing.
-Our Key Stage 2 Story Starters writing posters might help there and could be last thing you produce from the depths of the sack.

 Ultimately, you will be using your story sack as a vehicle for promoting a level of engagement with the text that inspires your pupils to produce quality writing of their own.
 If you can pull that out of the bag, it will all have been worthwhile.